Exploring Defers

 Value Returned 4

 However as many of you may have guessed it.
-We can simply deference the pointer at the moment of invocation and we will yeild the original result.
+We can simply dereference the pointer at the moment of invocation and we will yield the original result.

 defer func(i int) {